 My research is interdisciplinary, drawing on philosophy and film and media (often but not exclusively in a German context).
-My first monograph was on Hans Magnus Enzensberger, media, and democracy, and I'm preparing a monograph on finance capital and contemporary film (see my Twitter feed for an archive of related material).
+My first monograph was on Hans Magnus Enzensberger and Marxist media theory, see here: https://www.waterstones.com/book/hans-magnus-enzensberger/alasdair-king/9783039109029 and also revisited recently here: https://www.lespressesdureel.com/EN/ouvrage.php?id=8064&menu=0

-I'm working currently on the ways that the moving image registers emerging systems of finance capital and derivatives, looking across narrative films, documentaries, artists’ moving image, and 'operational images'.
+I'm preparing a monograph on finance capital and contemporary film using a Deleuzian and post-Marxist film-philosophical framework (see my Twitter feed, The Financial Image : https://twitter.com/financialimage?lang=en [Please retain the hyperlink] for an archive of related material).
+The Financial Image: Finance Capital and Contemporary Film addresses how film engages with systems of finance capital and derivatives, looking at moving images from the mainstream across to more experimental works by filmmakers like Isaac Julien, Melanie Gilligan, Harun Farocki, and Hito Steyerl.
 I’ve published recently on film and financial time, on film and the financial city, and on documenting financial performativity.
 I've also written on moving image ethics in Deleuze and in Rancière, and a collaborative essay on art and ‘hacking’ the Bloomberg terminal.

 - FLM5203 What is Cinema?
 Critical Approaches

 - FLM5025/GER5025 The Divided Screen: German Cinema 1945-82

 - FLM302: Contemporary German Cinema

 - SMLM035 MA Film Core Course

 - FLM6202 Undergraduate Film Research Project

 - MA Research Dissertation

 Current PhD Supervision

-Tim Lindemann: 'New Rural Cinema – The Landscape of Rural Poverty in Recent American Indie Films', co-supervised with Dr. Guy Westwell
+- Tim Lindemann: New Rural Cinema – The Landscape of Rural Poverty in Recent American Indie Films, QMUL Principal’s Studentship funded, 2018-ongoing, co-supervised with Dr Guy Westwell)

 - aspects of film philosophy